b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

   $sd$ or $std$)

 We already know the first one (average) from school and previous chapters (e.g. `getAvg` from @sec:julia_language_for_loops).
-The last one (standard deviation) however requires some explanation.
+However, the last one (standard deviation) requires some explanation.

-Let's say that we have two students.
+Let's say that there are two students.
 Here are their grades.

 ```jl
 s = """